Zivotofsky v. Kerry

 Zivotofsky v.
 Kerry, 576 U.S. 1 (2015), is a United States Supreme Court decision that held that the president, as head of the executive branch, has exclusive power to recognize formally a foreign sovereign and its territorial boundaries; as such, Congress may not require the State Department to indicate in passports that Jerusalem is part of Israel.

+The ruling left it unclear whether it also holds for de facto, as opposed to de jure, recognition.
+The ruling also left it unclear "whether the president’s exclusive recognition power also controls the legal consequences that commonly flow from recognition, such as access to U.S. courts, application of the act of state doctrine, sovereign immunity, and the control of foreign state-owned assets".

 Background

 Foreign Relations Authorization Act

 On September 26, 2002, the U.S. Congress passed the Foreign Relations Authorization Act.
 Section 214 of the Act, entitled "United States Policy with Respect to Jerusalem as the Capital of Israel," included various statutes regarding the status of Jerusalem, including invoking the Jerusalem Embassy Act of 1995 to urge the president to move the U.S. Embassy in Israel to Jerusalem, cutting budget authorizations for the publication of official documents "which lists countries and their capital cities unless the publication identifies Jerusalem as the capital of Israel," and authorizing American citizens born in Jerusalem to name "Israel" as their birthplace on official government documents.
 Specifically, section 214(d) states:

 (d) RECORD OF PLACE OF BIRTH AS ISRAEL FOR PASSPORT PURPOSES.—For purposes of the registration of birth, certification of nationality, or issuance of a passport of a United States citizen born in the city of Jerusalem, the Secretary shall, upon the request of the citizen or the citizen’s legal guardian, record the place of birth as Israel.

 The section was seen by the executive as conflicting with the long-standing U.S. policy that the status of Jerusalem must be resolved through negotiations between the Israelis and Palestinians.

 President George W. Bush signed the act into law on September 30, but issued a signing statement asserting that "U.S. policy regarding Jerusalem has not changed" and section 214 "would, if construed as mandatory rather than advisory, impermissibly interfere with the President's constitutional authority to formulate the position of the United States, speak for the Nation in international affairs, and determine the terms on which recognition is given to foreign states."